Preview

 | The Payload Request object. |

-| The JWT token of the currently authenticated in user. |
+| The JWT token of the currently authenticated user. |

-If your application requires a fully qualified URL, such as within deploying to Vercel Preview Deployments, you can use the req
+If your application requires a fully qualified URL, such as within deploying to Vercel Preview Deployments, you can use the req property to build this URL:

 Draft Preview

 The Preview feature can be used to achieve "Draft Preview".
 After clicking the preview button from the Admin Panel, you can enter into "draft mode" within your front-end application.
-This will allow you to adjust your page queries to include the draft: true
+This will allow you to adjust your page queries to include the draft: true param.
+When this param is present on the request, Payload will send back a draft document as opposed to a published one based on the document's _status field.

-function can point to a custom endpoint in your front-end application that sets a cookie or session variable to indicate that draft mode is enabled.
-This is framework specific, so the mechanisms here very from framework to framework although the underlying concept is the same.
+To enter draft mode, the URL provided to the preview function can point to a custom endpoint in your front-end application that sets a cookie or session variable to indicate that draft mode is enabled.
+This is framework specific, so the mechanisms here vary from framework to framework although the underlying concept is the same.

 Next.js